-If you have a project on https://codeship.com, head over to the General page of your project settings and you’ll find a section labeled AES Key which allows you to either copy or download the key.
+Navigate to Project Settings > General and you’ll find a section labeled AES Key which allows you to either copy or download the key.

 Save that file as

 codeship.aes in your repository root and don’t forget to add the key to your

 .gitignore file so you don’t accidentally commit it to your repository.